 Towards the end of this article I’ll show you what I use instead of shampoos like Nioxin.

-HINT: What I use is 100% natural and works amazing if you have hair loss problems (and you can make it yourself at home.)
+HINT: What I use is 100% natural and works amazing if you have hair problems (and you can make it yourself at home.)

 With my homemade shampoo recipe, you also know exactly what goes in to your homemade shampoo, and you can be sure each ingredient has been carefully chosen to improve scalp circulation, block DHT topically, boost nutrients and minerals and clean gently.